amazon-ion/ion-docs/spec.md

 that can be represented as a timestamp is Jan 01, 0001.
 As per the W3C note, leap seconds cannot be represented.

-Two timestamps are considered equivalent only if they represent the same instant with the same offset and precision.
+Two timestamps are only equivalent if they represent the same instant with the same offset and precision.
 This means that the following are not equivalent:

 ```
 2000T                            // January 1st 2000, year precision, unknown local offset